jordancarney/ship-dash/README.md

 ## Deploys

-GitHub Pages serves the `main` branch as-is ("Deploy from a branch" in Settings → Pages).
-Every push to `main` publishes automatically — there is no build step.
-The `.nojekyll` file tells Pages to skip its default Jekyll processing.
+The repo root is the site — no build step, no dependencies:

+1. Push to `main`.
+2. Repo **Settings → Pages → Source**: deploy from a branch, `main`, `/ (root)`.
+3. The game is live at https://jordancarney.github.io/ship-dash/.

+Every push to `main` publishes automatically.
+All asset paths are relative, so it works from a subpath like `/ship-dash/` without configuration.
+The `.nojekyll` file tells Pages to publish the files as-is instead of running them through Jekyll.

+### Releasing an update

-**When you change anything in `css/` or `js/`, bump the `?v=` value on the `<link>`/`<script>` tags in `index.html`** (today's date works).
+**Bump the `?v=` value on the `<link>`/`<script>` tags in `index.html` whenever anything in `css/` or `js/` changes** (today's date works).
 Pages caches files in browsers for 10 minutes, so without a bump, returning players can get the new HTML with the *old* scripts and styles — half-broken pages, ghost UI.
 The version tag forces every browser to fetch matching files.

 ## Project layout

 ```
 index.html      Markup for the game + all menu/overlay screens
 css/style.css   All styling
 js/levels.js    Level definitions
 js/music.js     Procedural per-level music (WebAudio beats, no audio files)
 js/game.js      Game engine (physics, rendering, input, saves)
 ```

 Progress (unlocked levels, coins, owned ships) and your created levels are